Diabetes and 100% Fruit Juice: The Age-Old DebateElizabeth Nelson

 If you’re really craving juice, try a low-sodium vegetable juice instead.
 Of course, it is important to keep an eye on how much fruit you’re consuming, whether you’re eating it or drinking it.

 Don’t swear off fruit entirely, though.
 Two studies from 2013 and 2015 demonstrated the health benefits of fruit consumption for those with diabetes.
 Just watch out for processed fruit products, which often don’t have the same benefits as whole fruits.

-Try to pick fruits that are high in nutritional value and that have a glycemic index appropriate for your dietary needs.
-Apples, for example are nutrient-dense but have a low glycemic index.
+Try to pick fruits that are high in nutritional value that also have a low glycemic index appropriate for your dietary needs.
+Apples, grapefruits, and pears, for example are all nutrient-dense but have a low glycemic index.